flynn/flynn/website/source/docs/using-flynn.html.md

 *See [here](/docs/cli#log) for more information on the `flynn log` command.*

-## Release
+## Redeploy

-New releases are created by committing changes to Git and pushing those changes to Flynn.
+Updating your application and publishing your changes is done by committing changes to Git and pushing those changes to Flynn.

 Add the following line to the top of `web.js`: